-Spinal Muscular Atrophy (SMA) Copy Number Analysis (Temporary Delay as of 11/20/20 no referral available)
+Spinal Muscular Atrophy (SMA) Copy Number Analysis (Extended TAT as of 11/20/20-no referral available)

 Confirm a suspected diagnosis of spinal muscular atrophy (SMA) and quantify SMN2 copy number for treatment purposes in affected individuals.
 Use for prenatal or preconception carrier screening for SMA in the general population, carrier screening for the reproductive partner of a known SMA carrier, and carrier screening for parents of a child with a deletion of the SMN1 gene or other family history of SMA.